• Skip to primary navigation

 Do not use blackstrap molasses.
 Blackstrap molasses is very dark and has a more bitter taste, whereas Fancy molasses has a milder taste that is more suited for Christmas cookies.

-Decorating gingerbread cookie cutouts with a piping bag of royal icing.
+A cutout gingerbread cookie person with a heart of icing piped on with royal icing.

 To stop cutout cookies from spreading as they bake (or slow it down), always chill the cookie dough before baking it.
 Cold butter takes more heat and/or more time to melt than room temperature butter.